danpizz/giff/README.md

 ```
 giff changes sample-1-stack testdata/sample-2.yaml -p OtherPolicyArn=newArn
 +     add: SampleRole2 - AWS::IAM::Role
-*  modify: SampleRole (sample-giff-stack-sample-role) - AWS::IAM::Role / replacement: False
+*  modify: SampleRole (sample-giff-stack-sample-role) - AWS::IAM::Role / replacement: False / scope: Tags
 ```

-If used with 2 arguments, the stack name and the template file, `giff changes` shows the changes caused by deploying the specified template file over the named stack.
+If used with two arguments, the stack name and the template file, `giff changes` shows the changes caused by deploying the specified template file over the named stack.
 It will create a temporary changeset, show a easy to read list of changes, and then delete the changeset.

 #### Flags

--p, --parameters-overrides
-: specify a partial list of parameters `Param1=Value1 Param2=Value2`
+`--parameters-overrides` a partial list of parameters `Param1=Value1 Param2=Value2`

--a, --all-parameters
-: specify the complete listof parameters.
+`--all-parameters` the complete listof parameters.
 This flag will cause an error if there are some missing parameters.

---no-delete-changeset
+`--tags` tags to associate to the stack

-: don't delete the temporary changeset and print its ARN
+`--no-delete-changeset` don't delete the temporary changeset and print its ARN

---dump
-: print the full raw changeset in JSON format
+`--dump` print the full raw changeset in JSON format

--v
-: verbose

 ## Showing changes of existing changesets